arthchan2003/AIDL_KB/KB/NEU.md

 </details>

-## Neurobiology: Large-scale Circuits, Networks
+## Neurobiology: Large-Scale Circuits, Networks

 ### Neural Coding
 Neural coding is a neuroscience related field concerned with characterizing the relationship between the stimulus and the individual or ensemble neuronal responses and the relationship among the electrical activity of the neurons in the ensemble.